-- (a) If the student denies the charges and/or does not accept the sanctions, the investigative officer reports in writing the allegations and proposed sanctions to the VP OF ACADEMIC AND STUDENT AFFAIRS within two (2) working days of meeting with the student.
-The VP of Academic and Student Affairs (or a designee) shall evaluate the merit of and grounds for an appeal within two (2) working days.
-If the VP OF ACADEMIC AND STUDENT AFFAIRS does not find grounds for a procedural or sanctions appeal, the student is required to complete the sanctions.
-The only exception to this procedure is in cases of suspension or expulsion-which automatically rise to the Discipline Hearing Committee level.
-If there are sufficient grounds for an appeal, the VP OF ACADEMIC AND STUDENT AFFAIRS may hear the case, or refer the case to the Discipline Hearing Committee. - (b) Except for temporary suspension or eviction, no disciplinary sanction is imposed until final resolution of the charges or until the deadline for an appeal has passed.
+- (a) If the student denies the charges and/or does not accept the sanctions, the investigative officer reports in writing the allegations and proposed sanctions to the DEAN OF STUDENT SUCCESS within two (2) working days of meeting with the student.
+The Dean of Student Success (or a designee) shall evaluate the merit of and grounds for an appeal within two (2) working days.
+If the DEAN OF STUDENT SUCCESS does not find grounds for a procedural or sanctions appeal, the student is required to complete the sanctions.
+The only exception to this procedure is in cases of suspension or expulsion-which automatically rise to the Community Standards Board level.
+If there are sufficient grounds for an appeal, the DEAN OF STUDENT SUCCESS may hear the case, or refer the case to the Community Standards Board. - (b) Except for temporary suspension or eviction, no disciplinary sanction is imposed until final resolution of the charges or until the deadline for an appeal has passed.

-Section 7.04 Discipline Hearing Committee
+Section 7.04 Student Conduct Board

-(a) Composition.
-The Discipline Hearing Committee (DHC) is a five-member standing committee appointed by the VP OF ACADEMIC AND STUDENT AFFAIRS.
+- (a) Composition.
+The Community Standards Board (CSB) is a five-member standing committee.
 A quorum is considered to be all five members.
-Members are:

-- (i) One professional staff member. - (ii) Two faculty member.
-One of the faculty appointees will serve as Chair. - (iii) Two student members appointed by the Associate Student Body Senate. - (iv) A non-voting recording secretary will be provided by the VP OF ACADEMIC AND STUDENT AFFAIRS to record minutes. - (b) All members are assigned a one-year term.
-In the case of unavailability or disqualification of a member(s) for any given case, an alternate member(s) to serve on the DHC will be appointed the VP OF ACADEMIC AND STUDENT AFFAIRS. - (c) No member of the DHC may sit on a case if he or she is closely associated personally or professionally with the accused student or the administrator making the charges.
-A DHC member should disqualify himself or herself when any ground for disqualification is present.
-The accused student may assert grounds for disqualification of a DHC member to the Chair of the DHC no later than three (3) working days prior to the scheduled hearing.
-The Chair shall implement a disqualification when warranted by the facts asserted. - (d) When a student requests a hearing by the DHC, but the DHC cannot hear the case within a reasonable time (e.g., between semesters and during the summer and other academic breaks), the VP OF ACADEMIC AND STUDENT AFFAIRS, whenever it appears to be in the best interest of the College or the student, conducts a hearing.
-This hearing will be conducted following the procedures of this Code, with the decision of the hearing officer replacing the decision of the DHC.
-In those cases, the individual hearing may not be appealed other than as a DHC decision would be appealed.
+Members are: - (i) One professional staff member. - (ii) Two faculty member.
+One of the faculty appointees will serve as Chair. - (iii) Two student members appointed by the Associate Student Body Senate. - (iv) A non-voting recording secretary will be provided by the DEAN OF STUDENT SUCCESS to record minutes. - (b) All members are assigned a one-year term.
+In the case of unavailability or disqualification of a member(s) for any given case, an alternate member(s) to serve on the CSB will be appointed. - (c) No member of the CSB may sit on a case if he or she is closely associated personally or professionally with the accused student or the administrator making the charges.
+A CSB member should disqualify himself or herself when any ground for disqualification is present.
+The accused student may assert grounds for disqualification of a CSB member to the Chair of the CSB no later than three (3) working days prior to the scheduled hearing.
+The Chair shall implement a disqualification when warranted by the facts asserted. - (d) When a student requests a hearing by the CSB, but the CSB cannot hear the case within a reasonable time (e.g., between semesters and during the summer and other academic breaks), the DEAN OF STUDENT SUCCESS, whenever it appears to be in the best interest of the College or the student, conducts a hearing.
+This hearing will be conducted following the procedures of this Code, with the decision of the hearing officer replacing the decision of the CSB.
+In those cases, the individual hearing may not be appealed other than as a CSB decision would be appealed.